ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 # Ordering VMware HCX
 {: #hcx_ordering}

-You can include the VMware HCX™ service with a new VMware vCenter Server® instance or add the service to your existing instance.
+You can include the VMware HCX™ service with a new {{site.data.keyword.vcf-auto}} instance or add the service to your existing instance.

 ## Considerations when you install HCX
 {: #hcx_considerations-install}